It’s not a daunting task at all. Learn how to file your income taxes in Portugal and learn more about the legal system!

 Income tax deadlines and forms

-At this stage, you’ve dotted all the I’s and crossed all the T’s; good job, you’ve filled your income tax!
+At this stage, you’ve dotted all the I’s and crossed all the T’s; good job!
 Now, to make the payments on time.
+Tax deadlines change every year, so it’s very important to be in contact with a professional to file your taxes on time.

-The payment of income tax in Portugal must be made by August 31st of the year following the tax return filing.
+The payment of income tax in Portugal usually must be made by August 31st.
 This date is followed if the assessment of the amount owed or to be received has been finalized by July 31st

 But if the assessment is completed by November 30th, the payment deadline is extended to December 31st.
 You must ensure that any tax liabilities are settled within these specified deadlines to fulfill your tax obligations in Portugal.